be1/qabc/README.md

 # QAbc
-ABC music notation minimal GUI
+ABC music notation minimal GUI.
+Please note that the main branch will not evolve.
+The latest and active version of QAbc is in the `fluid` branch.

 ## Dependencies
 QAbc uses third-party softwares to generate MIDI, AUDIO, and PostScript files.
 Without them, QAbc would be very poor (only a little fancy text editor).
 So, please install them: